chamambom/resume/README.md

 ## 👩🏼‍💻 Technical Experience

 **Lead Cloud Operations Engineer - Southern Africa** @ [Liquid Intelligent Technologies](https://liquid.tech) _(Aug 2015 - Present)_ <br>
+Provides Network, Cloud and Cyber Security offerings through strategic partnerships with leading global players to the African continent.
-Hired to lead a remote team of 4 cloud engineers operating in Southern Africa (Zambia ,Botswana , Zimbabwe , DRC) to support customers in their cloud adoption journeys by developing end to end cloud migration roadmaps from planning ,implementation and support, doubling as an on-premise systems engineer in the resident country on the day-to-day support of business and operational support systems (BSS & OSS).
+- Hired to lead a remote team of 4 cloud engineers operating in Southern Africa (Zambia ,Botswana , Zimbabwe , DRC) to support customers in their cloud adoption journeys by developing end to end cloud migration roadmaps from planning ,implementation and support, doubling as an on-premise systems engineer in the resident country on the day-to-day support of business and operational support systems (BSS & OSS).
 <br><br>

 **Service Management Engineer** @ [Africom Pvt Ltd](https://africom.co.zw/) _(Mar 2012 - July 2015)_ <br>
+Telecommunications service provider that provides converged communication and hosting solutions.
-Hired as part of a 6 member “24x7 on-call rotation team” within the Network Operations Centre (NOC) to ensure the reliability of network services through automated monitoring systems & ITIL compliant service delivery processes.
+- Hired as part of a 6 member “24x7 on-call rotation team” within the Network Operations Centre (NOC) to ensure the reliability of network services through automated monitoring systems & ITIL compliant service delivery processes.
 <br><br>

-**Systems Administrator** @ [University Of Zimbabwe | Department of Community Medicine](http://meeshkan.com/) _(Apr 2009 - Feb 2012)_ <br>
+**Systems Administrator** @ [University Of Zimbabwe | Department of Community Medicine](https://www.uz.ac.zw/index.php?option=com_content&view=article&id=356&Itemid=961) _(Apr 2009 - Feb 2012)_ <br>
-Early-stage startup focused on automated API testing and NLP.
+A humanitarian project operating within the boundaries of the department of the community medicine.
-  Hired to develop web based portals and database systems supporting mobile data collection for humanitarian programmes carried out under the Ministry of Health and Child Care (MoHCC) with support from various donors.
+- Hired to support web based database systems and mobile data collection for humanitarian programmes carried out under the Ministry of Health and Child Care (MoHCC) with support from various donors.
  <br>

 ## 🏆 Projects | Accomplishments
-_This section accounts for all high value projects (Revenue and scope complexity) that i executed._
+_This section accounts for all high value projects where i made an impact._
 <br><br>
 **Organisation** - [Irvines Group ](https://www.irvinesafrica.com/)<br>
 **Existing Environment** - Irvines Group has operations in SouthAfrica , Botswana ,Zambia ,Mozambique and Zimbabwe running various business applications